starsharp06sharp/VirtualModem/README.md

 log_level = logging.ERROR # LogLevel

-# you can dial-up to any modem in the host system
+# you can dial-up to any modem in the guest system
 modems = [
     {  # modem 1
         'address': ('localhost', 9999),